Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Blood Disorders & Clotting Abnormalities

 Certain medical conditions affecting blood clotting increase spontaneous mucosal bleeding risk throughout the body—including inside your mouth and throat.
-Conditions like hemophilia, thrombocytopenia (low platelet count), or vitamin deficiencies impair normal clot formation leading to frequent minor bleeds noticeable as a metallic taste sensation.
+Conditions like hemophilia, thrombocytopenia (low platelet count), liver disease, or vitamin deficiencies may impair normal clot formation leading to frequent minor bleeds noticeable as a metallic taste sensation.

-If accompanied by easy bruising elsewhere on skin or prolonged bleeding episodes after injury, these disorders should be investigated urgently by healthcare providers.
+If accompanied by easy bruising elsewhere on skin, frequent nosebleeds, blood in urine or stool, or prolonged bleeding episodes after injury, these disorders should be investigated urgently by healthcare providers.

 How Nasal Bleeding Compares With Other Causes: A Quick Overview